silomo-luthando-kunene/alx-data_analysis_project-/[2] Querying Data/README.md

 * **Systemic Integrity Audit:** Identified **4 specific field officials** whose records consistently deviated from audit scores.
 A targeted SQL analysis revealed a 100% correlation between these discrepancies and mentions of "cash" payments, flagging potential systemic corruption.
 * **Queue Time Optimization:** Analysis of the `visits` table revealed that specific "Shared Taps" peaked at over **30 minutes**, identifying a critical need for localized infrastructure expansion.
 * **The "Backlog" Metric:** Successfully synthesized and mapped **25,398 specific interventions** (e.g., UV Filter installations, RO Systems, and new Well drills).
+* **Project Management:** Engineered a `Project_progress` system to transition "Backlog" items into actionable "Job Lists" for field engineering teams.

 ## 🏗️ The Engineering Roadmap (Work Order Generation)
 The final output was a **Project Implementation Table** designed for field engineering teams to track progress.